Parrots’ intelligence, memory, and vocal skills rank them above many other clever animals.

 Studies have narrowed down which part of the brain is responsible for self-awareness in humans.

 This revealed that no specific part of the brain rules over awareness.
 Instead, it’s a complex neural circuit network that runs across all brain regions.

 Not one dog or cat has passed the mirror test.
-Even African gray parrots, the smartest parrot species, could pass the test.
+Even African grey parrots, the smartest parrot species, couldn’t pass the test.
 At the very least, this indicates that the number of neural pathways across the brains of parrots is about the same as cats and dogs.

 We value parrot intelligence because they can repeat what we say.
-They can only do this because they have better motor control, meaning they can use their throat muscles to mimic words they hear.
+They can only do this because they have better motor control, meaning they can use their throat muscles and airflow to mimic sounds.

 However, that doesn’t mean they understand what they say.
 Most researchers agree that if dogs and cats could mimic humans, we would see them as clever as parrots.